 Things you should never flush down the toilet

-Toilets usually get blocked because they have something thrown down them that they're not meant to cope with, so the easiest way to prevent a blocked toilet is never to flush the following down it:
+Toilets can often get clogged up because they have something thrown down them that they're not meant to cope with, so the easiest way to prevent a blocked toilet is never to flush the following:

-- Too many tissues: If you're using a lot of tissues to blow your nose because you have a cold, don't throw all 20 of them down the loo; just put them in your bathroom bin instead.
+- Too many tissues: If you're using a lot of tissue paper to blow your nose for example, don't throw all 20 of them down the loo; just put them in your bin instead to keep your bathroom clean and your toilet clear of blockages.

 - Cotton pads/balls and cotton earbuds: All of these things are guaranteed to clog your toilet; just bin them instead.